Density not realizable as the Jacobian determinant of a bilipschitz map: Preliminaries

 \section{Preliminaries}

-Before we proceed to~the~proof, we present some definitions and facts.
-We~denote the $k$-dimensional Lebesgue measure by~$\lambda_k$.
-Since we will deal mainly with the plane, we write just $\lambda$ instead of~$\lambda_2$.
-We always use the~Lebesgue measure unless stated otherwise.
+Before we proceed to the proof, we present some definitions and facts.
+We denote the $k$-dimensional Lebesgue measure by $\lambda_k$.
+Since we will deal mainly with the plane, we write just $\lambda$ instead of $\lambda_2$.
+We always use the Lebesgue measure unless stated otherwise.

-Let $\varphi\colon\Real^n\rightarrow\Real^n$ be a~map that is (Fr\'echet) differentiable in some point $x\in\Real^n$.
-The~matrix consisting of~its first partial derivatives in~$x$ is called the~\emph{Jacobian matrix} of~the~map~$\varphi$ in~the~point~$x$.
+Let $\varphi\colon\R^n\rightarrow\R^n$ be a~map that is (Fr\'echet) differentiable at a point $x\in\R^n$.
+The matrix consisting of its first partial derivatives at~$x$ is called the \emph{Jacobian matrix} of the map $\varphi$ at the point~$x$.
 We denote it by $D\varphi(x)$.
-The determinant of~the~Jacobian matrix, $\jac(\varphi)(x):=\det{D\varphi(x)}$, is called the~\emph{Jacobian determinant} or simply \emph{Jacobian} of~the map $\varphi$ at~$x$.
-It~gives~us information about the~change of~the~volume in~the~neighborhood of~$x$.
+The determinant of the Jacobian matrix, $\jac(\varphi)(x):=\det{D\varphi(x)}$, is called the \emph{Jacobian determinant} or simply \emph{Jacobian} of the map $\varphi$ at~$x$.
+It gives us information about the change of the volume in the neighborhood of~$x$.